Umuzi-org/tech-department/content/topics/django/adding-javascript/_index.md

 ---
 title: Django and Javascript
+ready: true
 ---

 As you now know, you can write Django views that generate HTML responses.
 What ends up running in the user's browser is a plain ol website.
-And so you can do whatever you would ususally do with HTML.
+And so you can do whatever you would usually do with HTML.

 The following tutorial shows how to incorperate js into your Django frontend.
 Pretty cool.